ethereum-attestation-service/eas-sdk/README.md

 await transaction.wait();
 ```

-To create a timestamp for a any piece of data, you can use the `timestamp` function provided by the EAS SDK.
+To create a timestamp for any piece of data, you can use the `timestamp` function provided by the EAS SDK.
 Here's an example:

 ```javascript
 import { EAS } from '@ethereum-attestation-service/eas-sdk';